 Four major examinations will be given at scheduled times throughout the semester.
 Dates of the examinations will be announced in class.
-There will be no makeups taken after an exam has been returned to the students or on daily work.
-The two lowest daily work assignments will be dropped.
+There will be no makeups taken after an exam has been returned to the students.
 Students not taking the exam will receive a "0".
 Exams may be taken early as scheduled with the instructor for special circumstances.
 Exams may consist of multiple choice, matching, short answer, fill-in-the-blank, true and false and/or discussion questions.
 Graded exams will be returned to the students.
 After the student examines the test, it will be returned to the instructor.
-Each exam will constitute 20% of the lecture grade.
+Each exam will constitute 25% of the lecture grade.
+A student may have the ability to earn up to 10 extra credit points during the semester.
+The extra credit points will be added to the total number of points before dividing by four to derive the lecture average.

 An optional comprehensive final will be given at the time scheduled by the college.
 Students who have not taken all four exams must take the final.
 Students who have taken all four exams have the option of taking the final to replace the lowest exam grade.
-The final cannot be used to replace the daily work average.